 Please know that school boundaries are subject to change at any time.
 For the latest information about the Jordan School District, click here.

 How do I reserve a community garden plot?
 A nominal fee and a quick visit to the Community Association Office will get you a plot in one of Daybreak’s fabulous community gardens.
 But hurry; the plots go fast!
 Renewing community gardeners can begin reserving their plots in March.
-New gardeners can reserve plots starting April 1.
+New gardeners can reserve plots starting April.
+To find a community garden location near your home, click here.

 Can I fish in Oquirrh Lake?
 Yes, but if you’re age 12 or older you’ll need a valid Utah State fishing license.
 The lake has been stocked with trout, bluegill, channel catfish and largemouth bass.
 Just make sure you stay within the designated fishing areas — some of our landscaping is fragile.

 Can I swim in Oquirrh Lake?
-We’re sorry to say that unless you’re competing in the annual Daybreak Triathlon, swimming and wading are not allowed in Oquirrh Lake due to the effect this would have on the water quality and ecosystem of the lake.
+Unless you’re competing in the annual Daybreak Triathlon, swimming and wading are not allowed in Oquirrh Lake due to the effect this would have on the water quality and ecosystem of the lake.
 Also because we want to avoid any unfortunate encounters with the large prehistoric creature that is reputed to live in these waters.
 Just kidding.

 How do I borrow a canoe or sail boat?
 Watercraft are available for Daybreak residents to check out during the summer.
 Just take your Daybreak ID card to the boat ramp on the west side of Oquirrh Lake.
 The Harbor Master will be happy to lend you a boat.
 (That’s right, you now live in a place that has a Harbor Master.)